WingsBI/wingsbi-xpomatch-event-admin-portal/README.md

 ## Key Features Implementation

-- **Server-Side Rendering**: All iframe content is server-side rendered for optimal performance
+- **Server-Side Rendering**: All content is server-side rendered for optimal performance
 - **Role-Based Access**: Separate dashboards for IT Admin, Event Admin, Visitors, and Exhibitors
 - **Dynamic Attributes**: Custom field management for events and participants
 - **Bulk Import**: Excel file upload and processing for participant data